 Preheat the oven to 350 degrees.

-Once you are ready to bake, in a small bowl 1/2 cup of sugar and mix in the 1/2 teaspoon of pumpkin spice, or, just leave the sugar as is.
+Once you are ready to bake, in a small bowl 1/2 cup of sugar and mix in the 1/2 teaspoon of pumpkin spice, or, leave the sugar as is.

 Line a baking sheet with parchment paper.
 Roll cookie dough-sized balls (a little less than a tablespoon) of dough in sugar & pumpkin spice mixture until well coated and place on the prepared baking sheet, about 2 inches apart.
 You should be able to fit 12-15 pieces of dough on one baking sheet.

 Bake for 13-14 minutes in the preheated oven.
 Remove and allow the cookies to cool on the cookie sheet for 2-3 minutes before you remove them.
-Repeat with remaining dough.
+Repeat with the remaining dough.

 How do you store ginger cookies?